-(7) Unless otherwise approved in writing, all periods of non-condensible gas bypass shall be reported.
+(7) Unless otherwise approved in writing, all periods of non-condensable gas bypass must be reported.

-(8) Each kraft mill shall furnish, upon request of the Department, such other pertinent data as the Department may require to evaluate the mill's emission control program.
+(8) Each kraft mill must furnish, upon request of DEQ, such other pertinent data as DEQ may require to evaluate the mill's emission control program.

-(9) Monitoring data reported shall reflect actual observed levels corrected for oxygen, if required, and analyzer calibration.
+(9) Monitoring data reported must reflect actual observed levels corrected for oxygen, if required, and analyzer calibration.

-(10) Oxygen concentrations used to correct pollutant data shall reflect oxygen concentrations at the point of measurement of pollutants.
+(10) Oxygen concentrations used to correct regulated pollutant data must reflect oxygen concentrations at the point of measurement of regulated pollutants.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.

 340-234-0270